pnp/generator-teams/README.md

 webpack
 ```

-The bundled generator and the template files will en up in the `./generators/` folder.
+The bundled generator and the template files will end up in the `./generators/` folder.

 ### Use it in dev mode